joukeHijlkema/rpiCarGps/README.md

 	mysql> CREATE USER 'Jouke'@'localhost' IDENTIFIED BY '!Jouke';
 	mysql> GRANT SELECT, INSERT, UPDATE, DELETE ON `busGps`.* TO 'Jouke'@'localhost';

+## the config file
+To avoid trashing the config file when pulling from git there is a sample file called rpiCarGps.sample in the root directory. copy this file to <gpsDir>/rpiCarGps.cfg

 ## switch off screen blanking
 	change two settings in /etc/kbd/config